matt765/typescript-apps/README.md

-# Introduction
+# TypeScript Apps
-TypeScript Apps is an open source project that is a collection of small applications written in ReactJS.
+Open source project that is a collection of small applications written in ReactJS and TypeScript.

 ## Tech stack
 React, NextJS, TypeScript, Chakra UI, Framer Motion